SemMTM/pinterest-clone/TESTING.md

 #### Addressed Issues
 The best practices score was lower then expected, the first area targetted for improvemnt was the following warning:
-- "Serve static assets with an efficient cache policy"
+- Issue: "Serve static assets with an efficient cache policy"
+- Solution:

+- Issue "Properly size images"
+- Solution:

+- Issue: "Document does not have a meta description"
+- Solution: Add meta description to head

 ## Responsiveness